gurudanito001/gurudanito001/README.md

-- 👋 Hi, I’m @gurudanito001
+- 👋 Hi, I’m Daniel Nwokocha
 - 👀 I’m interested in Web and Mobile Development
-- 🌱 I’m currently learning Typescript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me => Email: gurudanito001@gmail.com